UGeneF/TinyNeuralNetwork/README.md

 Some descriptions about partial derivatives are taking place in the code.
-Training base,that contains 300 images of three brands, is not included(download takes a lot of time)
+Training base,that contains 300 images of three brands, is not included(download takes a lot of time).
+Running without training base will thow an exeption.